-THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED The Board of Directors recommends that you vote FOR the following: For All Withhold All For All Except To withhold authority to vote for any individual nominee(s) mark "For all except" and write the number(s) of the nominee(s) on the line below: 1.
-Election of Directors Nominees: Zeynep "Zee" Hakimoglu Brad R. Baldwin Larry R. Hendricks Scott M. Huntsman Eric L. Robinson The The Board of Directors recommends you vote FOR proposals 2, and 3.
-2. 3.
-NOT rE: Such other business as may properly come before the Annual Meeting or an ny adjournmen t thereof.
-For address changes and/or comments, mark here (see reverse for instructions) 0 Plea ase indicate if you plan to attend this meeting Yes o No o use sign exactly as your name(s) appear(s) hereon.
-When signing as attorney, e lers must sign.
-If a corporation or partnership, please sign in full corporate or partnership, please sign in full corporate or partnership. give full title as such.
+THIS PROXY CA RD IS VALID ONLY WHEN S SIGNED AN D DATED The Board of Directors recommends that you vote FOR the following: For All Withhold All For All Except To withhold authority to vote for any individual nominee(s) mark "For all except" and write the number(s) of the nominee(s) on the line below: 1.
+Election of Directors Nominees: Zeynep "Zee" Hakimoglu Brad R. Baldwin Larry R. Hendricks Eric L. Robinson The E Board of Directors recommends you vote FOR proposals 2, and 3.
+3. Ratify the appointment of Tanner LLC as the Company's independent public a Approve, by non-binding vote, the compensation of named executive officers.
+E: Such other business as may properly come before the Annual Meeting or an 0 0 0 0 0 0 For Agains it Abstain For a address changes and/or comments, mark here (see reverse for instructions) 0 Pleas se indicate if you plan to attend this meeting Yes o No o se sign exactly as your name(s) appear(s) hereon.
+When signing as attorney, e ers must sign.
+If a corporation or partnership, please sign in full corporate or pa give full title as such.
 Joint owners should each sign personally.
-All

-Signature [PLEASE SIGN WITHIN BOX] Date
+All Signature [PLEASE SIGN WITHIN BOX] Date S ignature (Joint Owners) Date